 Let us discuss a few tools and methods to measure the TTFB.

 You can inspect your web page to open the DevTools in the chrome browser.
 Under that, you should go for Network Tab, and then Refresh the web page.

-Then move to waterfall; under that, you will be provided with an option in green and blue colors.
+Then move to waterfall; under that, you will have green and blue color options.

 Page Speed Insight:

 Page speed insight helps to measure the field (real world) data of Time to first byte (TTFB).
 To get field data, your website should get adequate organic traffic from the Google search engines.

 KeyCDN is a free tool that provides the lab data of TTFB.
 This tool helps to get the details of TTFB of various locations.